Quebec Sales Tax: How to Calculate It

 Step 1: Understand the Quebec Sales Tax (QST) Rate

-The first thing you must know before learning how to calculate Quebec sales tax is that the QST rate for 2024 has been set at 9.975%, and the charge is applicable on the sale of most goods and services in Quebec.
+Before you learn how to calculate Quebec sales tax, it’s important to understand the Quebec Sales Tax rate.
+In 2024, the QST rate was set at 9.975% and must be applied to the sale of most goods and services in Quebec.
 These include tangible personal property, digital products, and certain services.
-The QST rate is different from Goods and Services Tax (GST), which is levied separately.

 Quebec Sales Tax rate is calculated based on the sales price before other taxes are applied.
 This means that the QST is added on top of the base price of the goods or services being sold.
-They will have to pay 9.975% separately on a product costing $100.
-Businesses are required by law to charge the correct QST amount to avoid under-collecting taxes and complying with the province’s tax laws.

 Step 2: Determine if GST is Also Applicable